kubevirt/kubevirt/docs/architecture.md

   `kubelet` - to launch the VMI and configure it until it matches the required state.

-One a final note it is to say that both, the controllers and daemons are running as Pods (or similar) _on top of_ the Kubernetes cluster, and are not installed alongside it.
+One final note; both controllers and daemons are running as Pods (or similar) _on top of_ the Kubernetes cluster, and are not installed alongside it.
 The type is - as said before - even defined inside the Kubernetes API server.
 This allows users to speak to Kubernetes, but modify VMIs.

 The following diagram illustrates how the additional controllers and daemons communicate with Kubernetes and where the additional types are stored: